thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Objects,_Arrays,_Iterations.desc.md

 ***

 ***
-Exercise: How would you access the text "Access Me" from the following object?
+Exercise: How would you access the text "Access me!" from the following object?
 (Example courtesy of [Desmos.com](http://www.desmos.com)):

 ```javascript
 var graphObject = {